GeekyTim/PiSquare-PiHut-Status/README.md

    1. toml
    2. phue
    3. python-kasa
+   4. tinytuya
+3. Rename configuration_template.toml to configuration.toml (in the 'configs' folder)
-3. Edit the configuration.toml file (in the 'configs' folder) to define the names of your lamps and plugs.
+4. Edit the configuration.toml file to define the names of your lamps and plugs.
-4. Run pisquare-server.py
+5. Run pisquare-server.py

 ## PiSquare Code (MicroPython)